khushikumarics28/DBMS_Project-/description_file.md

 ---

 ## 📝 Description
-A Smart Hostel and Mess Management Database manages hostel, student, and mess details, and records bills and payment transactions to automate administration and ensure accurate billing.
+The Smart Hostel Management Database is designed to manage hostel operations efficiently by storing and organizing data related to students, rooms, billing, and transactions.
+It focuses on handling billing and payment processes in a structured and automated way.

 ---

 ## 📄 Abstract
+This project presents a database system for managing hostel activities with a focus on transactions and billing.
-The Smart Hostel and Mess Management Database aims to provide an organized and computerized system to manage hostel and mess operations.
-It stores information about hostels, students, mess services, billing, and transactions.
+The system stores information about students, room allocation, hostel representatives, bills, and payment transactions.

-Students are assigned to hostels and use mess services.
-Bills are generated for students and payments are recorded through transactions.
-This system reduces manual work, avoids data redundancy, and ensures accurate billing and record-keeping.
+Students are allocated rooms, and hostel representatives manage rooms and generate bills.
+Each bill is associated with a student and is paid through transactions.

+The system reduces manual work, improves accuracy, and ensures efficient tracking of payments and records.

 ---